 It includes three feeding ports AND perches for the hummingbirds, so they can sit while they eat.
 Once the hummers found this feeder at my house (it took a few days), they made sure to visit it multiple times per day.

-The nectar reservoir slides right out and is NOT ATTACHED to the suction cups, which is incredibly convenient for cleaning and refilling.
+The nectar reservoir comes out easily since it is NOT ATTACHED to the suction cups, which is super convenient for cleaning and refilling.

 And since the feeder has a simple dish design, the nectar can’t leak out and make your window sticky and gross.
 I also like that the flower feeding ports are raised, which helps divert rain and ensures the nectar doesn’t become diluted.